Katherine Karađorđević

-Katherine Karađorđević (Serbian: Катарина Карађорђевић; née Batis, Μπατής; born 13 November 1943), is married to Alexander, Crown Prince of Yugoslavia, the pretender to the throne of the defunct Kingdom of Yugoslavia.
+Katherine Karađorđević, Crown Princess of Yugoslavia (Serbian: Катарина Карађорђевић; née Batis, Μπατής; born 13 November 1943) is the wife of Alexander, Crown Prince of Yugoslavia, a claimant to the defunct Yugoslav throne and an advocate of constitutional monarchy in Serbia.

 Biography

-Crown Princess Katherine is one of the two daughters of Robert Batis (1916–2011), a factory owner and director and President then Honorary President of the Fostiras Football Club, and wife Anna Dosti (1922–2009).
-She was educated in Athens and in Lausanne, Switzerland.
-She studied business at the University of Denver and the University of Dallas.
-She worked in business for several years in the United States.
+Katherine Batis was born on 13 November 1943 in Athens, one of the two daughters of Robert Batis (1916–2011), a factory owner, director, and president, later honorary president, of Fostiras Football Club, and his wife, Anna Dosti.

+Katherine undertook her primary and secondary education in Athens and Lausanne, Switzerland.
+Later, she studied business at the University of Denver in Colorado and the University of Dallas, Texas.
+After her graduation, she started working in her field in the United States.

-On 25 November 1962, Katherine married Jack Walter Andrews (1933–2013).
-They divorced in 1984.
+On 25 November 1962, she married Jack Walter Andrews (1933–2013), but they divorced in 1984.
+They have two children, David and Alison.
+David has one son.
+Alison has four children: Amanda, Stephanie, Nicolas, and Michael.
+The family resides in the United States.

-Her son and grandson are godchildren of former President of Greece Prokopis Pavlopoulos.

-She met her second husband, Crown Prince Alexander, in Washington, DC, in 1984, and they were married in London, civilly on 20 September 1985 and religiously the next day at the St. Sava Serbian Orthodox Church, Notting Hill.
-Their best man was Constantine II of Greece, and the witness was Prince Tomislav of Yugoslavia, Crown Prince Alexander's uncle.
+Katherine met her second husband, Crown Prince Alexander, in Washington, DC, in 1984, and they were married in London, civilly on 20 September 1985 and religiously the next day at the Saint Sava Cathedral in Notting Hill, London.
+Their best man was former king Constantine II of Greece, and the witness was Prince Tomislav of Yugoslavia, Crown Prince Alexander's uncle.

+On 17 July 2001, after the democratic revolution in Serbia, she and her husband took up residence in the Royal Palace in Belgrade.

-She has dedicated much of her time to charitable activities since the conflict in the former Yugoslavia.
-She works tirelessly for humanitarian relief, and is the patron of various humanitarian organizations including Lifeline Humanitarian Organization www.lifelineaid.org.
+Katherine has been involved in charitable activities since the conflict in the former Yugoslavia.
+She works for humanitarian relief and is the founder and patron of various humanitarian organizations including Lifeline Humanitarian Organization.
 In 2001 she established The HRH Crown Princess Katherine Foundation in Belgrade.

-On 17 July 2001, after the democratic revolution in Serbia, she and her husband took up residence in the Royal Palace in Belgrade.
+In 2024, Katherine underwent surgery and treatment for pancreatic cancer at the University of Pittsburgh Medical Center in the United States.
+Serbian public broadcaster RTS reported that the operation was performed urgently and that she later continued her public and humanitarian activities following treatment.